metrobuzz-com-ng/netwrap/README.md

   // Use the generated functions and loaders as needed const handleGetData = async () => {
     try {
-      const result = await functions.useMyCustomHook(); // The name of the returned hook is determined by the name passed in the function generator console.log("Data:", result.payload);
+      const result = await functions.takeAction(); // The name of the returned hook is determined by the name passed in the function generator console.log("Data:", result.payload);
     } catch (error) {
       console.error("Error:", error);